seanli6/CreditService/README.md

 ### 2. How to use loadAndParseCsv

   a.
 Go to postname or soapui.
-Create a POST request with URL:
+Create a POST request with URL:localhost:8080/credits

 ![image](https://user-images.githubusercontent.com/70720442/204915760-01456697-dd14-4bf2-878b-99c009f33da0.png)